-RFEM/RSTAB BIM link for member design
+RFEM/RSTAB BIM link for steel member design (EN)

 1 How to activate the link

 - Install the latest version of IDEA StatiCa